radareorg/radare2/DEVELOPERS.md

 }
 ```

-* Lines should be at most 78 chars.
-A tab is considered as 8 chars.
+* Lines should be at most 78 characters in length.
+A tab is considered 8
+  characters.

 * Braces open on the same line as the for/while/if/else/function/etc. Closing
   braces are put on a line of their own, except in the else of an if statement